Latest updates

 20-21 June 2024

-For the European Communication Science Event (ECSE) that will take place in Nijmegen (Netherlands) on 20-21st of June 2024, Anaëlle Gonzalez will coordinate a panel session on influencer research across communication sub-disciplines.
-During this panel, she will present some follow-up findings on the political content of influencers (co-authored with Phoebe Kwan and Laura Vandenbosch) and the frames that they use when talking about politics on social media.
+During the European Communication Science Event (ECSE) that took place in Nijmegen (Netherlands) on 20-21st of June 2024, Anaëlle Gonzalez coordinated a panel session on influencer research across communication sub-disciplines.
+During this panel, she presented some follow-up findings on the political content of influencers (co-authored with Phoebe Kwan and Laura Vandenbosch) and the frames that they use when talking about politics on social media.

 13 June 2024